 The good news is that neither worn out nor overinflated tires are likely to land you an unjustified speeding ticket.
 The bad news is you can’t use either as an excuse to fight a speeding ticket.

-In New York, a speeding ticket costs at least $150, plus court fees, and if you end up with six points or more on your license, you could also be required to pay a driver responsibility assessment of $100.
+In New York, a speeding ticket costs at least $150, plus surcharges, and if you end up with six points or more on your license, you could also be required to pay a driver responsibility assessment of $100.
 At speeding ticket also carries at least three points on your license and can cause your insurance rates to skyrocket by hundreds of dollars.

 If you or a loved one has been caught speeding, it is advisable that you imperative an attorney to help you avoid the costs associated with a ticket.
 The lawyers of the Rosenblum Law Firm are skilled New York traffic ticket attorneys who are experienced in handling tickets for speeding as well as other driving-related offenses.
 Call 888-203-2619 or email the Rosenblum Law Firm today for a free consultation about your case.